borgbackup/borg/README.rst

   Variable block size deduplication is used to reduce the number of bytes stored by detecting redundant data.
-Each file is split into a number of variable length chunks and only chunks that have never been seen before are compressed and added to the repository.i
+Each file is split into a number of variable length chunks and only chunks that have never been seen before are compressed and added to the repository.

 Optional data encryption
     All data can be protected using 256-bit AES encryption and data integrity